Wazzaps/boldui/boldui_protocol/spec.md

 ))
 ```

-Then the renderer and the app exchange messages (e.g. `R2AUpdate` for new inputs and `A2RUpdate` for scene and var updates).
+Then the renderer and the app exchange messages (e.g. `R2AUpdate` for new inputs and `A2RUpdate` for scene updates, etc.).

+### Handler commands

+Imperative commands that affect the state of the scene tree and can send replies to the app.

+**Command list:**

+- `Nop`: Does nothing
+- `ReparentScene`: Changes the parent of the scene (or makes it a root scene, or disconnects it, or hides it)
+- `UpdateVar`: Changes the value of a variable in a given scene
+- `DebugMessage`: Logs a constant message in the renderer
+- `Reply`: Sends an `R2AUpdate` to the app with a path and a list of `Value`s
+- `If`: Depending on a given condition, executes on of two given lists of handler commands
+  - NOTE: The handler command lists are not handler blocks, they reuse the same operation list as the parent handler block

+### Handler blocks

+A list of operations and a list of handler commands.

+When the block is executed, the operation list is evaluated, and the results are available as scene #0 in the handler commands.

+Can be triggered in response to events, watches, or by updates from the app.

 ### Operations